A Microscope into the Dark Matter of Interpretability

 where $\sigma$ is some nonlinearity (usually ReLU), and $W_{out} \in \mathbb{R}^{d \times n}, W_{in} \in \mathbb{R}^{n \times d}$ (for $n \gg d$). $b_{in} \in \mathbb{R}^n, b_{out} \in \mathbb{R}^d$ are bias terms.

-To explicitly draw the connection to the LRH, a SAE performs the following algorithm:
+To explicitly draw the connection to the LRH, a SAE performs the following algorithm (ignoring biases):

-Compare $r$ against each probe vector by calculating their dot product.
+Compare $r$ against each encoding vector by calculating their dot product.

-Apply a nonlinearity (usually ReLU), to act as a filter for sparsity (by dropping probes that are very unlikely to zero).
+Apply a nonlinearity (usually ReLU) and some sparsity function (TopK, L1, etc.), to act as a filter for sparsity.

 There are now $n$ coefficients $C(r) = [c_1, c_2, ā¦]$, which are the intensities of each feature in $r$.